24-HOUR HOTLINE NUMBERS

 Sexual violence is any type of unwanted sexual contact, harassment, or exposure.
 This can include words and actions of a sexual nature against a person’s will.
 People may use force, threats, manipulation or coercion to commit sexual violence.

 Sexual violence can be committed without the knowledge or consent of the victim, or against a person who is unable to give consent.
 Most offenders know the victims they select.
-People who commit sexual offenses against their friends, family, classmates, dates, neighbors and co-workers are wealthy, middle class and poor, are adolescents, adults and elders, and may victimize people of the opposite gender or their own.
+People who commit sexual offenses against their friends, family, classmates, dates, neighbors and coworkers can be wealthy, middle class or poor, can be adolescents, adults or elders and may victimize people of the opposite gender or their own.